punteney/tutorial-django/project-start.rst

 Starting a new project
 =======================
 Each new project starts out with the same structure, and base apps installed.
-Instead of manually creating the project structure and requirements every time I do a new project I've created a base default project on github to use a starting point.
+Instead of manually creating the project structure and requirements every time I use a default project on github as the starting point.

 For this tutorial we'll be setting up a zoo site, the project name will be **zoo**.